-- Wear loose, light-coloured long-sleeved tops and trousers and apply DEET-containing insect repellent on clothing and exposed parts of the body. - Wear shoes that cover entire foot, avoid wearing sandal or open shoes. - Avoid resting or lying inside scrubby areas. - Don't hang clothing on vegetation. - Avoid brushing the grasses beside the path. - Don't feed wild or stray animal. - Inspect and disinfest your accompanying pets regularly.
+- Wear loose, light-coloured long-sleeved tops and trousers and apply DEET-containing insect repellent on clothing and exposed parts of the body. - Wear shoes that cover entire foot, avoid wearing sandals or open shoes. - Avoid resting or lying inside scrubby areas. - Don't hang clothing on vegetation. - Avoid brushing the grasses beside the paths. - Don't feed wild or stray animals. - Inspect and disinfest your accompanying pets regularly.

-The incubation period for scrub typhus is commonly 10 to 12 / days while that for tick-borne
+The incubation period for scrub typhus is commonly 10 to 12 days while that for tick-borne spotted fever is about 6 to 10 days.
+One should pay attention to the symptoms if being bitten and seek medical advice promptly for doubt.